tanvi150/Game-Project/README.md

 ![Untitled design (1)](https://github.com/user-attachments/assets/71c7e01b-d1be-4f5c-b045-4c160dcf9e68)

 **Challenges:** One of the major challenges in this part of the project was implementing gravity and ensuring the character interacted correctly with various objects, especially when falling into the canyon.
 It was a frustrating process, as fixing one issue often caused another.
-Coordinating the gravity mechanism with the character's fall down the canyon took considerable effort and time.
-In fact, it took me about two weeks to identify the root cause and resolve the issue!
+Coordinating the gravity mechanism with the character’s fall required significant trial and error.
+After troubleshooting and testing multiple approaches over a couple of weeks, I was able to identify the root cause and resolve the issue.

 [Demonstration when gravity was not working]